bamoradia/Project_1/README.md

 * Can double jump using up arrow as well
 * Use the left and right arrows to move the character
 * Avoid the enemies and the obstacles
-* Collect PowerUps to help you score more points
+* Collect coins and mushrooms to help you score more points
-* The game will be moving, the user must keep up with the game
+* Obstacles and enemies will randomly appear

-### Stretch Goals
+* The speed of the game will increase every 1000 points

-* Blocks and Enemies will randomly appear
+* The game will keep track of high scores

-* Enemies will move left originally then move right if they hit an obstacle
+#### Stretch Goals

 * User can interact with the obstacles to find more PowerUps and break obstacles

 ## Wireframes